AuReMe/aucome/README.rst

 **networks** will contain all the metabolic network created by aucome in padmet format.

-**orthology_based** contains one folder Orthofinder_WD.
-This folder will contain all the run of Orthofinder.
+**orthology_based** this folder will contain all the run of Orthofinder, the sbml and padmets created with the orthology and the padmet with the robust reacitons.

+**orthology_based** contains the search on the genome for missing reactions.
+All the studied organisms will be comapred two by two.
+If one organism has a reaction that another one has not a genomic search will be performed.
+Genes associated with the reaction in the first organism will be used to search for match with the genome sequence of the second organism.

 **studied_organisms**: you put all the species that you want to studies in this folder.
 For each species you create a folder and in this folder you put the genbank file of this species.
 Like for model_organisms, file and folder must have the same name.
 And the genbank file must end with a '.gbk'.